prrvchr/jdbcDriverOOo/README.md

 ### What has been done for version 1.1.3:

-- SQLite driver updated to latest version 3.45.1.3-SNAPSHOT.
-This new JDBC 4.1 compatible version allows the use of the [com.sun.star.sdbc.XGeneratedResultSet][75] interface.
+- SQLite driver updated to latest version [SQLite-jdbc-3.45.1.3-SNAPSHOT.jar][77].
+This new driver has been implemented to support part of the JDBC 4.1 specifications and more particularly the `java.sql.Statement.getGeneratedKeys()` interface and allows the use of the [com.sun.star.sdbc.XGeneratedResultSet][75] interface.

 ### What remains to be done for version 1.1.3: